Lodging Type: Lodge

 Rusinga’s Wellness Spa offers a selection of treatments including African Awakening, Kenyan Caress and Mogambo Massage.
 Activities include fishing, bird watching, biking, hiking and boat trips.
 Water sports include waterskiing, donutting and knee boarding.
 Rusinga Island Lodge supports local community projects such as Eddie Thackray Memorial School, Kageno Trust and Kibisom Women’s Group.

-To request availability / quotation, add Rusinga Island Lodge to your shortlist.
+To request availability / quotation, add Rusinga Island Lodge to your list.